MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

     - `systemPrompt` is used to define that an AI assistant capable of generating email and SMS messages is required.
 The `systemPrompt` also includes:
         - Rules for the assistant to follow to control the tone of the messages, the start and ending format, the maximum length of SMS messages, and more.
         - Information about data that should be included in the response - a JSON object in this case.
     - `userPrompt` is used to define the rules and contact name that the end user would like to include as the email and SMS messages are generated.
+The *Order is delayed 5 days* rule you entered earlier is included in `userPrompt`.
     - The function calls the `callOpenAI()` function you explored earlier to generate the email and SMS completions.

     ```typescript